cloudnativegeo/cloudnativegeo.org/content/about.md

 ## FAQs

 ### What is cloud-native geospatial data?
-Cloud-Native data formats are structured to be efficiently retrived from cloud [object storage](https://en.wikipedia.org/wiki/Object_storage) services which are designed to serve large volumes of data using generic RESTful / HTTP data transfer protocols.
+Cloud-Native data formats are structured to be efficiently retrieved from cloud [object storage](https://en.wikipedia.org/wiki/Object_storage) services which are designed to serve large volumes of data using generic RESTful / HTTP data transfer protocols.

 Please visit the [Cloud-Optimized Geospatial Formats Guide](https://guide.cloudnativegeo.org) to learn more.